Medicare Advantage Patients: New Plan, New Rules for 2026

 • Does not override insurance referral rules

-If your plan requires a referral and it is missing or does not match the specific reason for your visit, your insurance company may deny the claim.
+If your plan requires a referral and/or prior authorization and it is missing or does not match the specific reason for your visit, your insurance company may deny the claim.

 What Happens If a Claim Is Denied

-When a claim is denied due to referral requirements, the charges become the patient’s responsibility.
+When a claim is denied due to referral and/or prior authorization requirements, the charges become the patient’s responsibility.
 Unfortunately, this is not something that can be corrected retroactively.

 How to Avoid Problems